 Large star and combination breaks present a number of challenges, but with a little extra time and care you can show a dramatic cosmetic improvement upon completion.

 Cracks may extend beyond the edges of a standard curing tab.
 A fact that is often overlooked and that may cause a repair to fail.
-The problem is that even if the cracks are properly filled, they will not be properly cured if not completely covered prior to curing.
+The problem is that even if the cracks are properly filled, they will not be properly cured if not completely covered before curing.

-Obviously the solution is quite simple.
-Use multiple curing tabs, or strips of curing film to make sure every crack is completely covered.
-Run a little thin resin along the surface of filled cracks to help curing tabs stick and properly seal the surface of the crack.
-One drop every couple of inches is plenty if properly spread with an eye dropper or syringe.
+Obviously, the solution is simple.
+Use multiple curing tabs or strips of curing film to make sure every crack is completely covered.
+Run a little thin resin along the surface of filled cracks to help the curing tabs stick and properly seal the surface of the crack.
+One drop every couple of inches is plenty if properly spread with an eyedropper or syringe.